uyuni-project/uyuni/.github/ISSUE_TEMPLATE/package-bump-rename.md

 - [ ] SUSE Manager 4.2
 - [ ] SUSE Manager 4.1

-# Affected codestreams
+# Affected codestreams and product/modules

 **Mandatory**

-Use https://maintenance.suse.de/maintained/ to find the codestreams where the package is, and list them here.
+Use https://maintenance.suse.de/maintained/ to find the codestreams and product/modules where the package is, and list them here.

 If you are doing a package rename, use the old OBS package name.